Guyana Gold Projects

 - New drilling by G Mining (September 2025) has discovered a new high-grade shoot pushing mineralization even closer to Yono’s Project boundary, now just 90 metres away.

-- Auger sampling (October 2025) has revealed widespread gold anomalism, with peak values reaching 5.1 g/t Au, comparable to surface results at Oko West.
+- Auger sampling (October 2025) has revealed widespread gold anomalism, with peak values reaching 5.1 g/t Gold, comparable to surface results at Oko West.

 - Follow up Auger Results (November 2025) confirm extensive surface gold mineralization and compelling exploration targets within the Yono License.